aterchin/static-routing-starter/README.md

 `bower install`

 Then run `gulp serve` on the root of the directory to launch the project in your browser.
-If "use_host" is set to `false` in the configuration file, you will see the static sample html file instead of your templates.
+If "use_host" is set to `false` in the **config.yml** file, you will see the static sample html file instead of your templates.

 ---

 ### Regarding individual setups

-- Change settings in config.yml file to match your setup
+- Change settings in the **config.yml** file to match your setup
 - Add your own javascript scripts to "/src/custom"